 Group insurance contracts are generally renegotiated on an annual basis with clients, often resulting in insurance premium pricing increases or decreases.
 Accordingly, there can be no guarantee that insurance contracts sold through the Company in the past will be renewed on a go forward basis or at the same pricing level.
 While the Company has several benefit and insurance clients with contracts that extend for one to seven years, the majority of the Company's benefit and pension revenue is derived from contracts that can be cancelled upon thirty days' notice.
 The Company's experience is that most clients terminate during the renewal process rather than during the policy year.
-No single client makes up more than 4.5% of the Company's revenue and the clients are diversified both in size and industry.
+No single client makes up more than 8.5% of the Company's revenue and the clients are diversified both in size and industry.
+If a number of the Company's largest clients were to terminate their contracts with the Company at the same time, this could result in a significant reduction in revenue, which could have a material adverse effect on the Company's revenues, financial condition and operating results.